 Liz has been a freelance travel writer for nearly a decade, writing for multiple outlets such as Mothering, US Airways, Alaska Airlines, CBS Los Angeles, MadeMan and of course wandermelon, to name a few.
 Growing up in New Mexico, Liz also traveled to Japan and Europe, including touring with a modern dance troupe throughout France.
 She’s now also added photography and web design to her talents, but her greatest accomplishment has been raising her four wonderful kids, who have already been bitten by the travel bug.

-Born in Sydney and seasoned in Asia, Kristina has lived and worked as a travel writer for over a decade in Australia, Thailand, Singapore and the US.
-She specializes in seeking out luxe hideaways and urban havens that welcome little and big guests alike.
+Born in Sydney and seasoned in Asia, Kristina has lived and worked as a travel writer and film maker for over a decade in Australia, Thailand, Singapore and the US.
+Her travel writing specializes in seeking out luxe hideaways and urban havens that welcome little and big guests alike.
 With little ones in tow she has splashed in the rice paddies of Ubud, pottered the alleys of the Marais, noshed truffle fries by The Bund, happily retiring for a good night's sleep in 1000 thread count sheets whenever possible.
 Kristina has contributed to travel and lifestyle publications around the globe including Elle Singapore, 2-Magazine Asia, GQ Thailand and Cafe Reporter Magazine.
+She produced feature documentary, Ticketyboo.